kush789/Unblur-Scribd/README.md

 #Unblur-Scribd

 A chrome extension/script to unblur blurred content on Scribd.
-Script requires jquery.
+Due to the way Scribd loads pages, extension needs to be run everytime you come across a blurred page.
+For a full explainiation [read this. ](http://iamkush.me/article/Viewing-blurred-content-on-Scribd-without-paying)

 [Install the chrome extension from here ](https://chrome.google.com/webstore/detail/unblur-scribd/ipdnchmdifflagbbcdcbgobfedeegbcf)